top of page

 7. 2 vertical front window bars and 1 vertical rear window bar is allowed.
 Roof to speaker deck only; cannot be tied to trunk,cage or halo bar in any way.

-8. Window bars must be bolted.
+8. Window bars can be bolted or welded.

 9. No cement reinforcement allowed anywhere on the vehicle.